 Plantation is a principal city in Broward County in South Florida.
-Drugs flow through Florida up from South America, so it’s no surprise that drug abuse is a major issue in the region.
+Drugs flow through Florida, starting from the Port of Miami or Port Everglades from South America and into the county and the cities, so it’s no surprise that drug abuse is a major issue in the region.

 Opioid drugs are a major public health concern in Florida.
-Per the Sun-Sentinel, in Broward County alone, 180 people died from an overdose involving the potent and powerful synthetic opioid fentanyl in 2016.
-Fentanyl can be made in clandestine laboratories, and due to its high potency, it is killing people quickly.
+Broward County alone experienced 180 fatalities from an overdose involving synthetic opioid fentanyl in 2016.
+Fentanyl can be made in illicit laboratories, and its high potency can kill people quickly.
 It is believed to be a major contributor to the spike in overdose fatalities in southern Florida in recent years.

 Heroin is an issue as well.
 In 2017, heroin was a factor in 85 percent of the 1,642 overdoses treated in emergency rooms in Broward County.

-Alcohol is the primary substance of abuse for residents of Broward County as around a third of all people admitted to addiction treatment programs cited it as the primary drug of abuse in 2015.
+Alcohol is the primary substance of abuse for residents of Broward County.
+About a fourth of all people admitted into addiction treatment programs cited it as the primary drug of abuse in 2017.
 Marijuana was the primary drug of abuse for adolescents, as more than 90 percent of residents under age 18 reported it as their top drug of choice.

-Prescription opioids and synthetic cathinones, or bath salts, are on the radar as cause for concern in Broward County and South Florida.
+Prescription opioids, cocaine, heroin, and cannabis, are on the radar as a cause for concern in Broward County and South Florida.
 Benzodiazepine drugs, especially Xanax (alprazolam), are also being misused in the region.
-They are commonly combined with other drugs and involved in overdoses.
+They are usually combined with other drugs and involved in overdoses.

 Resources based around drug abuse and addiction often look to address the root of the issue and begin by taking measures to prevent future drug use and abuse.
 This can be done through awareness campaigns and educational programming.